 - and music of the heavens.

 - recites the liturgy from the altar

-> - shepherding his flock,
+- shepherding his flock like a fox

-> - Casanova is arriving late,
+- Casanova is arriving late,

-> - with pupils in satin
+- young girls in satin

-> - Father Balbi,
+- Father Balbi,